Public Discussion Paper

 The Department is collaborating with user-centred design experts, ThinkPlace, to consult with the system users including job seekers, employers, and existing service providers.
 This is being done through a series of fieldwork where Department staff and ThinkPlace experts meet directly with users in their homes, communities and businesses.

-This work is helping to inform the design for a future model by better understanding the needs of users and testing possible approaches with them.
+This work has been helping to inform the design for a future model by better understanding the needs of users and testing possible approaches with them.
 This information is provided to the Panel to help inform their deliberations, and has been reflected in the Public Discussion Paper.
-Panel members have also participated as observers in the field to hear first hand from job seekers and other users.
+Panel members have also participated as observers in the field to hear first-hand from job seekers and other users.

 The Department and ThinkPlace are handling participants’ feedback and data carefully, consistent with the Privacy Act 1988.
 The work has been approved by the Australian National University Ethics Board.

 Why are employment services changing?